FAQ

 How do I make the nomination?

-The nominator shall make the nominations using the official nomination form, accompanied by a recommendation letter to support why the city should win the Prize.
+The nominator shall make the nominations using the official nomination form.
 The nominator shall ensure that the city agrees to be nominated and follows through the Stage B submission process.

 How will I know if my nomination is received?